Marine Le Pen's 'Brutal' Upbringing Shaped Her Worldview

 Marine was the youngest daughter of Jean Marie and Pierrette Le Pen.
 She is said to be the most like her father.
 Her mother once told a magazine that father and daughter share the same strengths, notably a reading of political situations and how to exploit them.
 Le Pen is taking advantage of the traditional parties' collapse in this election.

-But was older sister, Marie-Caroline, who was supposed to be Jean-Marie's successor.
+But it was older sister, Marie-Caroline, who was supposed to be Jean-Marie's successor.
 She even ran in a local election but Beaumont says Marie-Caroline couldn't stand her father's racist remarks about blacks and Arabs, and the two split.
 He says they haven't spoken in 20 years.

 Marine was the one who took the torch left by her sister, Beaumont says.